 The industry similarly employs a noteworthy share (20.27 per cent) of the area's workforce and its employment growth over the period 2005 - 2015 averaged 3.4 per cent per annum.
 Employment growth has slowed since the recession (to 2.8 per cent per annum over the period 2010 - 2015).
 A large proportion (39.9 per cent) of the industry's formally employed workforce are classified as low-skilled, while 23.9 per cent fall within the semi-skilled and 24.9 per cent are classified as skilled.
 Employment in the skilled category grew at 3.0 per cent per annum over the period 2005 - 2015 overall, and has decelerated slightly since the recession (with growth averaging 2.5 per cent per annum over the period 2010 - 2015).
 Low-skilled employment grew at 2.8 per cent per annum since 2005, with growth tapering off at 2.2 per cent in the post-recessionary period.
-Semi-skilled employment similarly grew at a rate of 1.9 per cent per annum since 2005, with growth tapering off at 1.6 per cent per annum in the post-recessionary period.
+Semi-skilled employment similarly grew at a rate of 1.9 per cent per annum since 2005, with growth tapering off at 2.2 per cent per annum since 2005, with growth tapering off at 1.6 per cent per annum in the post-recessionary period.
 The informal sector employed only 11.2 per cent of the industries workforce, but grew at a rate of 17.6 per cent per annum over the period 2005 - 2015 (this growth nevertheless stemming from a small base).